euvl/vue-js-modal/README.md

 For full demo please look at `demo/server_side_rendering`

+### Extracted CSS

+There is also a ssr build with css file extracted.
+Take a look in /dist folder.

 ### Properties

 | Name      | Required | Type          | Default     | Description |